wifiphisher/wifiphisher/README.md

 * HowTo video by JackkTutorials: https://www.youtube.com/watch?v=tCwclyurB8I
 * "Get Anyone's Wi-Fi Password Without Cracking Using Wifiphisher" by Null Byte: http://null-byte.wonderhowto.com/how-to/hack-wi-fi-get-anyones-wi-fi-password-without-cracking-using-wifiphisher-0165154/

+## Disclaimer
+* Authors do not own the logos under the `wifiphisher/data/logos` directory.
+Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.

+* Usage of Wifiphisher for attacking infrastructures without prior mutual consistency can be considered as an illegal activity.
+It is the final user's responsibility to obey all applicable local, state and federal laws.
+Authors assume no liability and are not responsible for any misuse or damage caused by this program.

 <b>Note</b>: This is the only official page for wifiphisher.
 Other sites may be delivering malware.

 [![alt text][1.1]][1]